shumarb/shumarb/README.md

 ## Sheikh Umar 👋

 Hi!
 I am Umar.
-I am a Software Developer with a keen interest in building applications and improving as a programmer.
+I am a Software Developer with 1+ years of experience in application development, and committed to learning on software development and improving as a programmer.

 ![Umar's GitHub stats](https://github-readme-stats.vercel.app/api?username=shumarb&theme=github_dark&show_icons=true)